 Substance Use Blog Series Part 3: Medical Treatment For Opioid Use Disorder (Opioid Agonist Treatment)

-Welcome to the Deltassist Substance Use Services (SUS) blog series.
-This weekly series has been created during the Covid-19 pandemic to help increase awareness around drug and alcohol use and mental health.
-These initial posts contain information for people with questions about resources to help quit or reduce their substance use.
+Welcome to the Deltassist Substance Use Services blog.
+This blog was created during the COVID-19 pandemic to help increase awareness around drug and alcohol use and mental health.
+Most of the information remains relevant even after the pandemic.

 Opioids include prescription drugs such as oxycontin and morphine, as well as street drugs such as heroine and fentanyl.
 The withdrawal symptoms that occur after our bodies have adjusted to opioid drugs cause extreme illness and pain.
 The symptoms are better managed by special medications that slowly adjust the body to the absence of the substances rather than by a sudden absence.
 The medical process of opioid treatment is called Opioid Agonist Treatment (OAT).
 These programs do not usually require patients to stay overnight at the clinic however, a clinician will determine after their initial assessment.

-Fraser health has created this informative video about OAT:
+Fraser health has created an informative video about Opioid Agonist Treatment.

 Delta residents looking to access or find out more about Opioid Agonist Treatment can contact: